What to Pack For Your Au Pair Adventure Abroad

 • Emergency contacts

-• Prescription medication in its original packaging, along with your prescription and a doctor’s note (you can usually bring up to a three-month supply with you)
+• Any prescription medication in its original packaging, along with your prescription and a doctor’s note (you can usually bring up to a three-month supply)

 A Final Note Before You Zip

-You don’t need to pack perfectly - most things can easily be bought once you arrive.
+You do not need to pack perfectly - most things can easily be bought once you arrive.

 Focus on: